 • I begin by taking a single breath.

 • I state the name of the client and the date: “This is a session with on the .”

 • I state my own name “…and I am Helen Stewart.”

 • I ask the clients to say their own name the way they think of themselves.
 Even if they are inquiring about someone else they must say their own name first.
 This helps me focus primarily on that aspect of the other that is relevant to this particular client.

-• I anchor the time together with an initial scribbled intuitive statement that comes “out of nowhere.”
+• I anchor the time together with an initial scribbled intuitive statement that comes from “out of nowhere.”
 Even if I have worked with the individual before, each conversation begins the same way without my asking or wishing to know why the individual is contacting me in this particular moment.
 Each statement is unexpected and often holds surprise.

 • I read the statement back to the client verbatim.